BastiTee/pype-cli/README.md

 ### Best practises

-__pype__ has been built around the [Click-project ("Command Line Interface Creation Kit")](https://click.palletsprojects.com/) which is a Python package for creating beautiful command line interfaces.
+__pype-cli__ has been built around the [Click-project ("Command Line Interface Creation Kit")](https://click.palletsprojects.com/) which is a Python package for creating beautiful command line interfaces.
-To fully utilize the capabilities of __pype__ it is highly recommended to get familiar with the project and use it in your __pypes__ as well.
+To fully utilize the capabilities of __pype-cli__ it is highly recommended to get familiar with the project and use it in your __pypes__ as well.
 Again you can refer to the [__basics__](example_pypes/basics) plugin for guidance.

 ## pype-cli development